AggieSportsAnalytics/scoreboard/README.md

 # 🚀 Further Uses

 - The project can be implemented to support all sports, including baseball, soccer, hockey, cricket, and more.
-- The ASA could be adapted to support features on other home devices, such as voice controls and audio.
+- The ASA could be adapted to support features on conventional home devices, such as voice controls and audio.

 # 💻 Technology

 - Raspberry Pi
+- Potentiometer
-- Potentiometer and Push Button
+- Push Button
 - Streamlit
 - Pandas
 - MatPlotLib
-- GPT-4
+- GPT-4o